jaken525/MotorM4X-Profile-Changer/README.md

 # Installation
 Place the exe file in the save folder.

 The folder with the saves is located in the documents folder.

+# Requirements
+to work with the project, you will need the boost 1.79.0 library